pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 DCB Recorders
 =============

-The term "recorder" here corresponds to the notion "event store" in the DCB specification, and refers to the notion of dealing with records.
+The term "recorder" here corresponds to the notion "event store" in the Dcb specification, and refers to the notion of dealing with records.
 Following the terminology in this library, the term "recorder" is used for dealing with domain events that have been serialised into a common format, and the term "event store"